A teacher who was not vaccinated infected more than half of the students with Covid-19

 That wasn’t enough to protect the kids.

 Eventually, 27 people, including the teacher, were infected.
 None became seriously ill and all recovered.
-The cases that were analyzed involved the Delta variant, although researchers have said that they have failed to test everyone who has been infected.
+The cases that were analyzed involved the Delta variant, although researchers said they could not test all that were infected.

 The CDC highlighted the case as an example of how schools need to follow all the recommendations if they are to protect students and staff.